 Does either service give free whitening treatment?

 Byte includes one free bottle of their whitening treatment with your aligner kit.
 You can use it during your treatment.
 A replacement bottle costs $49.
-Smile Direct also offers a free whitening kit with your treatment package, but if you want more after that, you’ll need to purchase more.
-The price varies depending on what kit you buy.
+Smile Direct includes free whitening as a gift with purchase, but doesn’t currently sell their whitening kits outright in Australia.

 Do Byte and Smile Direct have aggressive upsells?

 Thankfully, no. Both companies “bait you in” (mildly) by giving you one set of their whitening treatment for free.
 But since there’s no obligation to buy a replacement kit once yours runs out, it’s not a true upsell.